 The up side of this, if you can call it that, is that a CDH1 carrier has the built-in support of their family members who have met this challenge with success and can be an invaluable source of information, advice and support.

-The NSFC website has a special place for young people facing CDH1 and HDGC on their discussion forums that is, sadly, yet to be utilized.
+The NSFC website has a special place for young people facing CDH1 and HDGC on their discussion forums.
 If you are new to this process or have been through it, consider creating an account and starting a dialogue.
 It’s Tough in Your Twenties is a great way to connect with peers who face the same challenges you do.

 ~ ~ ~ ~ ~ ~ ~ ~ ~

-Johanna Chelcun is a physician assistant and assistant professor at the Quinnipiac University PA program in North Haven, Connecticut
+Johanna Chelcun is a physician’s assistant and assistant professor at the Quinnipiac University PA program in North Haven, Connecticut

 Brian Chelcun attends law school in New York City and has recently passed the 3rd anniversary of his TG.